Drek282/PsychoStats/README.md

 * Map images for The Battle Grounds III.
 * Improve display on mobile devices.
 * Fix roles support for The Battle Grounds III.
+* Replace the PsychoQuery code with a more up to date query library.

 ## **Credits**